stitchlang/stitch/Implementation.md

 With these combined features, maybe the language limits itself to only a few builtins, and the rest are imported?
 This could remove the need for prefixing all the builtins with `@`, only the fundamental builtins need the prefix.

 Note that I would expect most "generally useful" builtins to be included in the `stitch` repository and would get deployed by default.
 Excluding builtins would be an explicit decision to create a minimal interpreter.

+### 6. Build Dependencies

+I like to have my cake and eat it too.
+I want people to be able to be able to use whatever build tools they have on their system, but I don't want to have to manually maintain these build systems separately.
+I want to configure the project in one place.
+I also don't want to require people to have a specific tool to bootstrap their build system from something else.
+So the idea I have is to configure the project in one location, probably a JSON file, and then generate any and all build systems that people might use (meson, cmake, Makefile, autotools?).
+I imagine this "build generator" is written in Python, but I don't want to make Python a required dependency, so I'll commit the generated build files to the repository.
+To keep these files in sync, the CI system will check that the main configuration file generates the build files the same way they appear within any commit.

+> note: the build generator would be tucked away in a subdirectory, not "up front and center" in the top-level directory.
+This is because most people won't know or care about it, they will just want to know where their build system files are.